Miguel OchoaChicano/Latino Studies and

 Joceline Porron | I am a first-generation student.
 Growing up in a predominately Latino community in Santa Ana, I felt close to my Mexican roots, yet felt that I wasn't appreciating my culture in depth.
 Part of the reason was that the public education system only taught American history, but once I started my undergrad career, I began to learn more about my cultural roots.

 I decided to pursue Chicano/Latino Studies as a second major after taking an introductory Chicano/Latino Studies course.
 I wanted to learn more about the unique history and the distinct cultures within the Latinx diaspora besides the Mexican experience.
 I knew that I could integrate Chicano/Latino Studies with my major in Public Health because I wanted to work with low-income, Spanish speaking communities.
 Both of my majors interconnected beautifully because during my fifth year I took on a research internship working with AltaMed on a dyadic intervention program working with Latina mothers and daughters in controlling and preventing diabetes.
 This UCI sponsored study allowed me to practice my cultural competency skills and gain field research experience in Public Health.
 Ever since I joined the study, my internship turned into a full-time job after graduation and am I currently helping patients schedule COVID-19 testing appointments at the AltaMed call center.
-I am also ready to begin my Master’s in Public Health at UCI this Fall 2020.
+I am currently pursuing my Master’s in Public Health in Sociocultural Diversity and Health at UCI.
 After earning my Master's in Public Health, my career goal is to work continue to work with AltaMed with low-income communities to help integrate free community-based health and resource programs.

 Earth System Science